-The meetings noted recent improvements but expressed concern about the fragility of the global economic recovery.
+The meetings noted recent improvements, but expressed concern about the fragility of the global economic recovery.
 While recent policy actions have reduced immediate threats arising from the Euro area crisis, downside risks remained high, including possible renewed tensions in the Euro area and high and volatile oil prices.
 The meetings observed that the pace of global growth remained subdued and uncertain, with adverse impact on growth in many emerging markets and developing countries (EMDCs).
-The meetings called for immediate and concerted actions to restore confidence and boost global growth through mutually consistent policies while taking into account the spillovers.
+The meetings called for immediate and concerted actions to restore confidence and boost global growth through mutually consistent policies, while taking into account the spillovers.

-The meetings reaffirmed the urgency of making the 2010 quota and governance reforms effective by the 2012 Annual Meetings, to enhance the

-Fund's legitimacy and credibility.
+The meetings reaffirmed the urgency of making the 2010 quota and governance reforms effective by the 2012 Annual Meetings, to enhance the Fund's legitimacy and credibility.
 It urged members to ratify the reforms expeditiously and called on the Fund to monitor progress transparently and more frequently.
 The G24 Ministers called for a third chair for Sub-Saharan Africa to replace a chair held by an advanced country.

 The meetings called for a steep increase in investment in infrastructure over the next few decades in order to realize the growth potential of developing economies.
-It was believed that enhanced public private partnerships could make an important contribution and therefore called on the IFC to support greater private sector involvement.
+Therefore, the IFC was urged to support greater private sector involvements to enhance their contributions and strengthen public-private partnerships.